bernabe9/react-redux-base/README.md

 ##Initial Machine Setup
 **Install [Node 4.0.0 or greater](https://nodejs.org)** - (5.0 or greater is recommended for optimal build performance).
 Need to run multiple versions of Node?
 Use [nvm](https://github.com/creationix/nvm).

-**On Linux:**

- * Run this to [increase the limit](http://stackoverflow.com/questions/16748737/grunt-watch-error-waiting-fatal-error-watch-enospc) on the number of files Linux will watch.
-[Here's why](https://github.com/coryhouse/react-slingshot/issues/6).
-`echo fs.inotify.max_user_watches=524288 | sudo tee -a /etc/sysctl.conf && sudo sysctl -p`

 ##Technologies

 | **Tech** | **Description** |**Learn More**|